Bert-JanP/KustoConJetBrains/README.md

 Overview
 - JetBrainsDeploy.ps1 — main entrypoint.
 Execute this file to install or update.
-- JetBrains.ps1 — called by the deploy script; contains the installation steps.
+- JetBrains.ps1 — installation steps called by the deploy script.
 - JetBrainsUpdate.ps1 — updater; the deploy script executes this when an update is required.

+Included files (details)
+- JetBrainsDeploy.ps1
+  - Purpose: Orchestrates installation and update flows.
+Checks for installed JetBrains components and decides whether to call the installer (JetBrains.ps1) or updater (JetBrainsUpdate.ps1).
+  - How to run: See "How to run" below; this is the only file you need to run directly.
+- JetBrains.ps1
+  - Purpose: Contains the concrete installation steps (download, extract, install, post-install configuration).
+  - Notes: Keep this script in the same folder as JetBrainsDeploy.ps1 so the deploy script can call it reliably.
+- JetBrainsUpdate.ps1
+  - Purpose: Performs update tasks when an installed JetBrains product needs updating (download newer version, run updater, migrate settings if necessary).
+  - Notes: The deploy script will call this script automatically when an update is detected or forced.

 Prerequisites
-- Windows with PowerShell.
+- Windows with PowerShell 5.1 or later (PowerShell Core should also work but the scripts were written for Windows PowerShell).
-- Sufficient privileges to install software (running as Administrator may be required).
+- Sufficient privileges to install software (running PowerShell as Administrator may be required).
 - Execution policy that allows running local scripts (or run with an explicit bypass).

 How to run (recommended)